Mikey Moore: Loan to Rangers

 On 1 August 2025, Moore joined Scottish Premiership side Rangers on a season-long loan for the 2025–26 season.
 While at Rangers, Moore signed a new contract with Tottenham Hotspur on his 18th birthday, 11 August 2025.
 He made his debut for the Glasgow club against Alloa Athletic in the Premier Sports Cup (League Cup), starting the match and assisting the first goal in a 4–2 victory.
 Shortly after, he made his Champions League debut, coming off of the bench in a 3–1 defeat to Club Brugge.
-Moore scored his first goal for Rangers on 9 November 2025, the second goal in a 3-0 Scottish Premiership victory away to Dundee.
+Moore scored his first goal for Rangers on 9 November 2025, the second goal in a 3–0 Scottish Premiership victory away to Dundee.
+In his first league Old Firm, he scored the third goal in a 3–1 victory for Rangers.
+Moore ended the season winning both the Rangers Men's Young Player of the Year and the PFA Scotland Young Player of the Year.

+Loan to FC Köln

+On 31 August 2026, Moore joined Bundesliga side 1.
+FC Köln on loan until the end of the 2026–27 season.
+On 4 September against VfB Stuttgart, the club became the first Bundesliga side ever to have three Englishmen on the pitch at the same time as Jahmai Simpson-Pusey and Reigan Heskey played alongside Moore.

 International career

 Moore is a youth international for England.
 He has played up to the England U19s.
-Moore also qualifies to represent Wales through a Welsh grandparent.
+He qualifies for the Republic of Ireland through his mother born in Waterford.
+He also qualifies to represent Wales through a Welsh grandparent.

 On 20 May 2024, Moore was included in the England squad for the 2024 UEFA European Under-17 Championship.
 He scored a brace in the opening game of the tournament, a 4–0 win over France in Larnaca.
 Moore also scored goals in their next group fixtures against Portugal and Spain.
 He then started in the quarter-final elimination against Italy.
-On 9 November 2023, Moore scored his first England U17 hat-trick in a 5-1 victory away to Croatia U17s.
+On 9 November 2023, Moore scored his first England U17 hat-trick in a 5–1 victory away to Croatia U17s.

 On 7 September 2024, Moore made his England U19 debut during a 1–1 draw away to Croatia U19.
 He was included in the squad for the 2025 UEFA European Under-19 Championship and scored his only goal of the tournament during their opening group stage draw with Norway.
-On 11 October 2025, Moore scored his first hat-trick for England U19s, in a friendly match against Belgium U19s which England won 4-1.
+On 11 October 2025, Moore scored his first hat-trick for England U19s, in a friendly match against Belgium U19s which England won 4–1.